sungnyun/ARMHuBERT/README.md

 - STaRHuBERT-XS (9.39M): [ckpt](https://drive.google.com/file/d/1sUpbDupbDtlCvN-49TblUn8GDmhV8MT8/view?usp=drive_link), [yaml](https://drive.google.com/file/d/1OFjIo1UjxNrxEboKaT8Z-vtuL6xmyNsu/view?usp=drive_link)

 ## Distillation
 We do not offer an official implementation code for distillation.
-Since STaRHuBERT is developed with the backbone of ARMHuBERT repository, you can implement our apporach with ARMHuBERT repository.
+Nevertheless, since STaRHuBERT is developed upon the backbone of ARMHuBERT, you can easily re-implement our apporach with this ARMHuBERT repository.

 ## Fine-tuning